-- 21.8 Patients admitted for medical services shall be under the care of a licensed physician responsible for the development of the plan of care. - (a) A care plan prescribed by the attending physician, if appropriate, shall contain no less than the following: - (1) pertinent diagnosis, including mental status, level of consciousness, ability to communicate including language, speech and hearing; - (2) types of services and equipment required, frequency of visits, prognosis, rehabilitative potential, functional limitations, activities permitted, nutritional requirements, medications and treatments, safety measures (if any), instructions for continuing care, referral or discharge; dates/times of any follow-up appointment(s), when known; and - (3) the physician's orders for any services which shall specify the procedures and modalities to be used including the amount, frequency and duration of therapy and/or care, including therapeutic services, such as physical therapy, occupational therapy, speech therapy, clinical social work, nutritional assessment, audiology, IV therapy, PEG feeding, wound/dressing, surgical drains, central line, oxygen, diet, all medications prescribed. - (b) The plan of care shall not be modified without consent of the attending physician and shall furthermore be reviewed by the attending physician and agency staff as often as the severity of the patient's condition requires but no less than once every sixty (60) days beginning with the start of care date. - 21.9 Direct Nursing Services Direct nursing services shall be provided by registered and/or practical nurses duly licensed in this state and in accordance with the written plan of care, acceptable standards of nursing practice and the Rules and Regulations for the Licensing of Professional (Registered), Certified Registered Nurse Practitioners, Certified Registered Nurse Anesthetists and Practical Nurses and Standards for the Approval of Basic Nursing Education Programs (R5-34-NUR/ED).
+- 21.8 Patients admitted for medical services shall be under the care of a licensed physician responsible for the development of the plan of care. - (a) A care plan prescribed by the attending physician, if appropriate, shall contain no less than the following: - (1) Pertinent diagnosis, including mental status, level of consciousness, ability to communicate including language, speech and hearing; - (2) Types of services and equipment required, frequency of visits, prognosis, rehabilitative potential, functional limitations, activities permitted, nutritional requirements, medications and treatments, safety measures (if any), instructions for continuing care, referral or discharge; dates/times of any follow-up appointment(s), when known; and - (3) The physician's orders for any services which shall specify the procedures and modalities to be used including the amount, frequency and duration of therapy and/or care, including therapeutic services, such as physical therapy, occupational therapy, speech therapy, clinical social work, nutritional assessment, audiology, IV therapy, PEG feeding, wound/dressing, surgical drains, central line, oxygen, diet, all medications prescribed. - (b) The plan of care shall not be modified without consent of the attending physician and shall furthermore be reviewed by the attending physician and home nursing care provider or home care provider staff as often as the severity of the patient's condition requires but no less than once every sixty (60) days beginning with the start of care date. - 21.9 Direct Nursing Services Direct nursing services shall be provided by registered and/or practical nurses duly licensed in Rhode Island and in accordance with the written plan of care, acceptable standards of nursing practice and the Rules and Regulations for the Licensing of Professional (Registered), Certified Registered Nurse Practitioners, Certified Registered Nurse Anesthetists and Practical Nurses and Standards for the Approval of Basic Nursing Education Programs [Reference 13].